Wood Blocks Painting Activity for Preschoolers

 Related: Benefits of Block Play

-You can easily make a set of wood blocks in a variety of shapes and sizes for everyday creative play.
+You can easily make a set of wood blocks in a variety of shapes and sizes.

-This painting and matching activity is perfect for a few small sized blocks.
+This painting and matching activity uses a few small sized blocks.

 - small wooden blocks